-If an accident occurs and the child needs immediate attention, the parent(s) will be contacted as soon as possible and will be directed to meet the child and staff member at Scarborough General Hospital.
+If an accident occurs and the child needs immediate attention, the family will be contacted as soon as possible and will be directed to meet the child and staff member at Scarborough General Hospital.
 The child will be transported via ambulance or taxi depending on the severity of the situation.
 If immediate action is not necessary, you will pick up your child from the Centre and arrange for medical attention yourself.

-The staff can only administer prescriptions to a child if authorized by the parent and the medicine form is signed with the noted prescription number or name of prescription, amount of dosage and time of dosage.
+The educators can only administer prescriptions to a child if authorized by the parent/guardian and the medicine form is signed with the noted prescription number or name of prescription, amount of dosage and time of dosage.
 If a child has an allergy, the Centre must be informed upon registration.
 Details should be written on the admission form.
 In the event that a child may have a known allergy which can cause anaphylactic shock, the Centre must have on site epinephrine prescribed for the child, Dr.'s instructions and the staff must be trained by the parent in the administering procedure.
 The parent will complete An Emergency Response Plan for the child which will include known allergens, signs to look for, emergency numbers, etc. This information will be always with the child.

-We provide written accident reports whenever a child has required first aid treatment due to scrapes, cuts, bites, bumps, etc. This report is signed by the staff on duty, the supervisor and you, the parent, to ensure the information has been passed on in a timely manner.
+We provide written accident reports whenever a child has required first aid treatment due to scrapes, cuts, bites, bumps, etc. This report is signed by the educator on duty, the Centre Director or designate and sent electronically to the family to ensure the information has been passed on in a timely manner.
+A copy will be retained in the child's file.